dylanheath/cen/README.md

 # Cen

-Cen is a tezos powered payment platform using a Contacts system.
-Send to a Phone Number, Unique Name or Email address in 2 steps.
+Cen is a Tezos powered payment & assets managemnet dapp which provides resources for Sending/Receiving XTZ or FA1.2/FA2 Tokens and tracking assets such as NFTs.

 * Supports up to 8 Wallets.
 * Safe & Secure using the BeaconSDK